Ordinary Americans, dignitaries mourn Bush at U.S. Capitol

 Early in his political career, Bush served in the U.S. House of Representatives from 1967-71.
 He lost bids in 1964 and 1970 for a U.S. Senate seat from Texas.

-Reporting by Richard Cowan in Washington; Additional reporting by Susan Heavey and Susan Cornwell; Writing by Alistair Bell; Editing by Jonathan Oatis and Matthew Lewis
+Reporting by Richard Cowan in Washington; Additional reporting by Susan Heavey and Susan Cornwell; Writing by Alistair Bell; Editing by Jonathan Oatis, Matthew Lewis and Lisa Shumaker